 Sangfor Endpoint Secure is an endpoint detection and response (EDR) solution that goes beyond traditional endpoint security software like antivirus.
 Endpoint Secure stands ready to clean up malicious files that managed to sneak past the firewall and download onto the endpoint.

-As with NGAF, Endpoint Secure is integrated with Engine Zero and performs AI-powered malware analysis on files loaded onto endpoints.
+As with Network Secure, Endpoint Secure is integrated with Engine Zero and performs AI-powered malware analysis on files loaded onto endpoints.
 However, Endpoint Secure has the added ability to detect malicious files based on their behavior and not solely on features.
 For example, malicious files downloaded from phishing links or attachments usually connect to the internet to download additional files, run automated commands, or create new files on the endpoint.
-These malware-like behaviors can be detected by the intelligent detection of Engine Zero.
+The intelligent detection of Engine Zero can detect these malware-like behaviors.
 The perpetrating files will be blocked from running and quarantined.

-Endpoint Secure is not only able to put a stop to malicious files but also correlates with NGAF to kill the chain of infection in one click.
-For example, Endpoint Secure can work with NGAF to identify and quarantine the malicious process that is making C2 communication.
+Endpoint Secure can not only stop malicious files but also correlates with Network Secure to kill the chain of infection in one click.
+For example, Endpoint Secure can work with Network Secure to identify and quarantine the malicious process that is making C2 communication.

 Sangfor Cyber Command (NDR)

-While NGAF and Endpoint Secure are great at detecting malware and threats, we understand that nothing is 100% foolproof.
+While Network Secure and Endpoint Secure are great at detecting malware and threats, we understand that nothing is 100% foolproof.
 Sangfor Cyber Command provides a crucial layer of protection for a multi-layered defense against cyber-attacks.

 Sangfor Cyber Command is a network detection and response (NDR) solution that analyses real-time network traffic to detect hidden threats.
 To do this, Cyber Command uses machine learning to build and learn baselines of normal network activity.
 AI-powered behavioral analytics analyses real-time network traffic and compares results with these baselines to detect anomalies.

 The idea is that the breach of one device is usually no good to an attacker.
 To achieve bigger objectives, attackers need to move inside the network and establish communication with their own infrastructure.
 These activities show up in network traffic.
-Given that malicious operations are different to normal network behavior, NDR solutions can detect them as anomalies and unearth the threat.
-Cyber Command further correlates with NGAF and Endpoint Secure to map the kill chain and instructs them to take remedial action, such as isolate compromised hosts.
+Given that malicious operations are different from normal network behavior, NDR solutions can detect them as anomalies and unearth the threat.
+Cyber Command further correlates with Network Secure and Endpoint Secure to map the kill chain and instruct them to take remedial action, such as isolating compromised hosts.

 When used in conjunction, Sangfor’s cutting-edge security solutions deliver a holistic multi-layered protection system against all types of advanced cyber threats.